giorginolab/aGAL-MD/README.md

     python ../functions/check_end.py production
 ```
-*NOTE:* this file looks for the slurm file with the highest number (the last run) and checks if it ended correctly, more precise evaluation must be carried.
+**NOTE** this file looks for the slurm file with the highest number (the last run) and checks if it ended correctly, more precise evaluation must be carried.

 ### Step 4:
 We included a set of simple analysis based on RMSD and RMSF on protein, ligand and glycans.